Ishaan44/Ishaan44.github.io/_pages/about.md

 - **Percolation on Hyperbolic Graphs** Uniqueness conjecture for hyperbolic graphs.
 A  survey of the uniqueness conjecture in the hyperbolic setting following ([paper](https://arxiv.org/abs/1804.10191)) can be found [here](https://ishaan44.github.io/assets/pdf/ICTS_report.pdf).
 The slides from my talk at ICTS can be found [here](https://ishaan44.github.io/assets/pdf/SN_Bhatt_Presentation.pdf).

 - **Supercritical Percolation on Nonamenable Graphs** Seminar on Probability Theory.
 Indian Statistical Institute, Bangalore.
 Fall 2023.
-My handwritten notes can be found [here]()
+My handwritten notes can be found [here](https://ishaan44.github.io/assets/pdf/SupercriticalNA.pdf).

 - **Lectures on the Ising and Potts Model**  A comprehensive study of Hugo Duminil Copin's [notes](https://arxiv.org/pdf/1707.00520) on the Ising and Potts model partially guided by Prof. Subhajit Goswami.
-Click [here]((https://ishaan44.github.io/projects/3_project/)) for solutions to exercises (incomplete)
+Click [here](https://ishaan44.github.io/projects/3_project/) for solutions to exercises (incomplete)

 - **[Percolation Thresholds under Coverings](https://ishaan44.github.io/projects/4_project/)**